otirjan/search-engine/Answers.md

 Viewing Results: After submitting the query, the results will be displayed in order of relevance.
 Each result will provide a document title, a snippet containing the query terms, and a link or method to access the full document.

 - Some example queries with the results.
+** TODO: fill this out whenever code is finalized & properly run

 ### Performance
 - Provide statistics (word counts, timing, etc) for indexing all documents (or as many as you can in a reasonable amount of time).
+***TODO: fill out when code is finalized

 ### Bonus Work
 Did you attempt any bonuses?
 If so, please give a brief description of what you did.